 What are the benefits of school assemblies?
 Children being children won’t immediately realize the benefits of school assemblies.
 However, just like a balanced breakfast, they are an essential start to a young child’s day and a significant influence in helping them grow into responsible adults with a well-developed sense of community.
 When school assemblies are done right, they become more than just a gathering where announcements are made to bored students who are anxious to get on with the day.
 They can become an influential event to instill camaraderie and a sense of school spirit while developing the ideas of belonging to something larger than the self.
 The rest of this post will give you more insight into how to conduct an assembly in school and how to make school assembly more interesting.

-The importance of school assembly and Why Schools Need Them
+The Benefits of school assembly and Why Schools Need

 School assemblies are an excellent resource for kids to learn more about the school, develop their values, and provide an exciting venue for them to grow and develop into a valuable member of society and the outlying community.
 They will also learn about what their school stands for and how it can be the stepping stone to some great opportunities in life.